 It is recommended that you install Node Manager to run as a startup service.
 This allows Node Manager to start up automatically each time the system is restarted.
+See Installing the Node Manager Windows Service in the Installation Guide.

 By default, Node Manager listens only from the local host.
-If you want Node Manager to accept commands from remote systems, you must uninstall the default Node Manager service, then reinstall it to listen on a non-localhost Listen Address.
+If you want Node Manager to accept commands from remote systems, you must uninstall the default Node Manager service, then reinstall it to listen on a non-localhost listen address.
+See "Reconfigure Startup Service for Windows Installations" on page 4-2.